Ch1ffr3punk/pluto/README.md

 Regards
 Stefan
 ```
-And this how it looks when it arrived:
+And this is how it looks when the message arrived:
 ```
 Received: from localhost (kubernetes.docker.internal.
 [127.0.0.1])
         by iria (SMTPDump) with SMTP